Offers Architecture

 For IMAGE campaigns, ZLinkPage first creates an imageCandidateSession, polls for the multi-model candidate set (OpenAI / Nano-Banana / Flux), the brand picks one, and only then submitOffer fires with imageCandidateSessionId, selectedModelKey, and the chosen imageKind.
 VOICE campaigns do the same through a voiceCandidateSession (voiceCandidateSessionId + selectedVoiceModelKey); VIDEO requires both image and voice.
 Brands can skip image generation entirely with skipImageGeneration: true.
 Drafts can be saved before any candidate is picked (saveAsDraft: true).

-If the offer comes in below the talent's effective minimum and the talent has chosen the auto_reject or auto_counter below-threshold policy, submit short-circuits: the offer is written straight from DRAFT to REJECTED or COUNTERED (skipping admin review) and both parties are notified.
+If the offer comes in below the talent's effective minimum and the talent has chosen the auto_reject or auto_counter below-threshold policy, submit short-circuits: the offer is written straight from DRAFT to REJECTED or COUNTERED instead of reaching the talent as a normal offer, and both parties are notified.

 Unauthenticated users visiting a Z-link are redirected to login by App.tsx.
 After login, returnTo brings them back to the Z-link page.